franko-c/odin-recipes/README.md

 ## Introduction

-This project showcases a variety of recipes with a simple and elegant user interface.
+This project showcases a variety of recipes with a simple user interface.
 Each recipe is linked from the home page, making it easy to navigate and explore different dishes.

 ## Technologies Used